 Old websites tend to get a bit sluggish.
 Sometimes, a lot sluggish.
 It’s important to regularly check for opportunities to reduce or remove processes that are taking up too much memory to deliver the site effectively.

-A good web maintenance plan outlines the steps to take that will keep your website clicking and loading quickly.
+A good web maintenance plan outlines the steps to keep your website clicking and loading quickly.
 And that’s important for users.
-In fact, 39% of people will flat out stop engaging with your site if images take too long to load.
+In fact, 39% of people will flat-out stop engaging with your site if images take too long to load.